 Deep, long, and slow breathing, right into your diaphragm and to a steady count, helps trigger your parasympathetic nervous system, the opposite system to the one triggered by fight, flight, or freeze.
 Some people swear by breathing into a paper bag or a straw.

 A tool used by therapists with clients, this involves working through each muscle set and tensing then relaxing.

 There is a reason a good long run, for example, is many people’s go-to for stress release.
 Exercise releases endorphins and other chemicals that can counter stress.
 Exercising in nature can be even more calming; research now shows nature positively affects our moods.

-Seemingly strange things like repetively tapping your lower lip gently but firmly with two fingers, running fingers up and down your arms, hugging yourself, or getting hugs from others, can again trigger the parasympathetic nervous system which works to calm down nerves.
+Seemingly strange things like repetitively tapping your lower lip gently but firmly with two fingers, running fingers up and down your arms, hugging yourself, or getting hugs from others, can again trigger the parasympathetic nervous system which works to calm down nerves.